tomcl/HowToUseGitTJWC/README.md

 As above but fork the origin cloud repo first to your own cloud Github repo.
 Then clone this to the local (working) repo.
 That allows each collaborator to have their own private cloud repo (which they can write) for their branch.
 See also Atlassian [description](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).

 This workflow is typically used contributing to open source projects.
 It is more complex than contributing to a team project because contributors do not have write access to the central repo, nor are necessarily trusted.
 Therefore they cannot **Push** their commits.
-Instead one of the repo core contributer team (who do have write access) will **Pull** the commits - checking that they are OK.
-Developers therefore make **Pull requests** in order to push - which terminology is confusing when you first meet it.
+Instead one of the repo core contributor team (who do have write access) will **Pull** the commits - checking that they are OK.
+Developers therefore make **Pull requests** to Push - which terminology is confusing when you first meet it.

 Why does this make things more complex?
-In order for your commits to be Pulled they must reside in a cloud-based (e.g. Github) repository - not your local working copy.
+For your commits to be Pulled they must reside in a cloud-based (e.g. Github) repository - not your local working copy.
 Therefore one extra copy of the repository must be made by you connected as illustrated below:

-**local repo** ---origin (clone)---> **your github repo** ---origin (fork)---> **open source github repo**
+**local repo** ---origin (clone)---> **your Github repo** ---origin (fork)---> **open source Github repo**

 To implement this forking workflow: first **Fork** the open source repo, to your Github account:

 * Navigate to the open source Github home page.
 Click the top righthand **Fork** button and create your own Github fork of the project.

-This is similar to cloning except that your copy of the repo has a named branch which starts equal to master at the time you forked.
+This is like cloning except that your copy of the repo has a named branch which starts equal to master at the time you forked.
 The forked copy can then be cloned locally as in the first part of this tutorial:

 * Follow steps [above](#cloning-a-cloud-repository-with-write-access) to create your local cloned working copy of the forked repo.
 * Use the same workflow as before.
-When **Fetching**, your working tree and your local commit tree will be updated, via the github commit tree from the central repo.
+When **Fetching**, your working tree and your local commit tree will be updated, via the Github commit tree from the central repo.
 When **Pushing**, your fork will be updated in your Github repository from your local changes.
 * You can submit a **Pull Request** to the open source repo team to pull the changes from your branch back onto the central open source master from your Github repo.